MICS

 • Spender keys: A list of public keys; may miss.
 The number of keys must be strictly smaller than the maximum pending requests; one spot is intended for the owner.
 The associated spender private keys should be under the control of the employees of a company, or of the members of a family, and should be stored separately from the owner private key in order to reduce the probability that the private keys would be compromised together.
 Only withdraw and cancel withdraw requests may be signed for this key.

 • Witness key: A public key; may miss.
 The associated private key should be under the control of the owner, and should be stored separately from the owner private key in order to reduce the probability that the private keys would be compromised together.
 The witness private key can be stored by several custodians which are semi-trusted.
-Only claim requests may be signed for this key, requests which (upon a time-delayed execution) would transfer all the cryptocurrency from the vault to the address requested by the witness.
+Only claim requests may be signed for this key, requests which (upon a time-delayed execution) would spend all the cryptocurrency from the vault to the address requested by the witness.

 • Owner time delay: The time delay (in days) after which withdraw and claim requests signed for the owner or witness key are executed, delay starting from the moment the requests are stored by the smart contract.
 This allows the owner to take measures to safeguard the cryptocurrency, if a request is unauthorized.
 This must be at least 2 days.
 A practical default value would be 30 days.

 • Inheritor key: A public key; may miss.
 The associated private key should be under the control of an inheritor of the owner.
 The inheritor private key can be stored by several custodians which are semi-trusted.
-Only claim requests may be signed for this key, requests which (upon a time-delayed execution) would transfer all the cryptocurrency from the vault to the address requested by the inheritor.
+Only claim requests may be signed for this key, requests which (upon a time-delayed execution) would spend all the cryptocurrency from the vault to the address requested by the inheritor.

 • Inheritor time delay: The time delay (in days) after which claim requests signed for the inheritor key are executed, delay starting from the moment the requests are stored by the smart contract.
 This must be higher than twice the owner time delay.
 This must be at least 30 days.
 A practical default value would be 360 days.

 • Custodian key: A public key; may miss.
 The associated private key should be under the control of a custodian which acts on the behalf of the owner.
 The custodian should be an independent arbiter, and its private key should not be known to the owner.
-Only claim requests may be signed for this key, requests which (upon a time-delayed execution) would transfer all the cryptocurrency from the vault to the address requested by the custodian.
+Only claim requests may be signed for this key, requests which (upon a time-delayed execution) would spend all the cryptocurrency from the vault to the address requested by the custodian.

 • Custodian time delay: The time delay (in days) after which claim requests signed for the custodian key are executed, delay starting from the moment the requests are stored by the smart contract.
 This must be higher than the owner time delay plus the inheritor time delay.
 This must be at least 60 days.
 A practical default value would be 400 days.

 For security reasons, the vault configuration must never change.
-If the configuration has to be changed, a new vault has to be created and the cryptocurrency has to be transferred from the old vault to the new vault.
+If the configuration has to be changed, a new vault has to be created and the cryptocurrency has to be spent from the old vault to the new vault.

 Request Summary